• Skip to primary navigation

 The same process works for apples.
 You can string them too or just make a pretty bowl of potpourri.

-Of course, you can use any combination you'd like.
+Of course, you can make it in different ways using any combination you like.
 To give you an idea, the garland above is about 4 feet long.
 For this, I used approximately 11 oranges, 18 cinnamon sticks (2.75 in), and 250 bay leaves.

-If you store it in a well-sealed plastic bin the garland should last for years.
+If you store it in a well-sealed plastic bin in a dry place the garland should last a long time, perhaps for years.
 It will lose some of the fragrance and the orange slices may turn a little darker but otherwise, it will look great.

 I think in the future I might add more cinnamon sticks and some apple slices.
 It makes a really nice fall garland for our family room mantel.
 I just might leave it up or use it on the tree as part of my natural Christmas decor.

-Overall, it is a little time consuming but totally worth it and I got to enjoy the smell of oranges, bay leaves, and cinnamon while I worked.
+Overall, this beautiful dried orange garland is a bit time consuming but totally worth it and I got to enjoy the smell of oranges, bay leaves, and cinnamon while I worked.

 More Dried Fruit Craft Projects